 With a gross lease, the tenant pays a flat rate that includes all of the property’s expenses.
 This type of lease is typically used for retail space.

-It is important to do your research and ask the right questions when looking for office space, retail, or warehouse space.
-Understanding the cost of rent and the different lease agreements available, you can make an informed decision that fits your needs and budget.
+It is important to do your research and ask the right questions when looking at business buildings for rent.
+By understanding the cost of rent and the different lease agreements available, you can make an informed decision that fits your needs and budget.

 This concludes our blog post on how much it costs to rent a building.
 We hope you found it informative and helpful.
 Please visit our website or contact us directly for more tips and advice.
 Thank you for reading!